SPECIAL FEATURES OF PETROL VERSIONS , PARTICLE FILTER

-- using lubricant or fuel additives which are not approved.
+- using fuel or lubrication additives which are not approved.

 Or operating faults such as:

-- faulty ignition, running out of fuel or disconnected spark plugs resulting in the engine misfiring or cutting out when driving;
+- faulty ignition system, running out of fuel or disconnected spark plugs resulting in the engine misfiring or cutting out when driving;

-may cause the catalytic converter to overheat, reducing its efficiency which may irreparably damage it and cause heat damage to the vehicle.
+as they may cause the catalytic converter to overheat and thus reduce its efficiency, or damage it irreparably and cause heat damage to the vehicle.

-These faults may be avoided by regularly taking your vehicle to an approved Dealer at the intervals specified in the Maintenance Document.
+These faults may be avoided by regularly taking your vehicle to your approved dealer at the intervals specified in the maintenance document.

-To avoid damaging the catalytic converter, do not keep trying to start the engine (using the start button, or by pushing or towing the vehicle) without having identified and corrected the cause of the fault.
+To avoid damaging the catalytic converter or the starter, and to prevent premature wearing of the battery, do not keep trying to start the engine (using the start button, or by pushing or towing the vehicle) without having identified and corrected the starting fault.

-If the fault cannot be identified, do not keep trying to start the engine, but contact an approved Dealer.
+If the fault cannot be identified, do not continue to try and start the engine, but contact an approved dealer.